qiskit-community/qiskit-metal/docs/index.rst

 .. attention::

-    This is an early-access alpha version of Qiskit Metal.
-This folder will be expanded throughout the early-access period, based on both planned training and your feedback.
+    This is an alpha version of Qiskit Metal, the code is still under development.
 Please let us know about anything you might want us to add or elaborate upon.

 | **Qiskit for quantum hardware design (`Qiskit Metal`)** is a quantum device design and analysis SDK, library, and community.